BarrettFrost/Smart_menu-project/readme.md

 ////Preliminary Draft

-Smart_Menu is an Internet of Things (IoT) solution that matches your dietary needs directly with what's on the menu!
+Smart_Menu is an Internet of Things (IoT) solution that matches your dietary needs directly with what's on the menu !
 Combining a menu browser (common in food finding apps, e.g Yelp) with a diet planner (e.g. [insert app here]), Smart_Menu makes planning your next meal safer and more convenient than ever before.

 1. System Design [1000 words]: